- You want to spend how much on a keyboard?!?

 I was skeptical about the mouse being rechargeable, but Logitech claims you can use it for 70 days on one charge.
 In an emergency, you can get three hours of use out of a 1-minute charge from a standard USB-C cable.
 Other mice I looked at required much more frequent charging.
 I don’t expect any problems with this one.

-It’s not all roses
+It’s not all roses with these workspace upgrades

 Other than that, I also love this mouse.
 I haven’t unlocked its full potential yet, but I will.

-My last upgrade was free—well, sort of
+My last workspace upgrade was free—well, sort of

 Chrome has been my main browser for years.
 I’ve toyed with Edge (still use it occasionally), Brave, Firefox, Opera, but I always return to Chrome.
 But I’m guessing the thing you hate about Chrome is the thing I hate about Chrome—memory usage!

 It’s called Sidekick, and there’s a reason for that.
 Sidekick combines regular tabs with vertical tabs.
-But these tabs are ‘apps’ that live on the left side of your browser.
+But these tabs are “apps” that live on the left side of your browser.
 It also has automatic ad-blocking and anti-tracking.
 It achieves its lower RAM usage by intelligently suspending tabs.
 You can set exceptions to never suspend specific tabs or apps.

 But…

 …if you get 10 friends to sign up, you can get six months free.
 If you get 20 people to sign up, you get pro for life.
-Follow this link if you’d like to try this new browser and help get me one step closer to free pro for life.
+Follow this link (affiliate link) if you’d like to try this new browser and help get me one step closer to free pro for life.
 Please remember to download, install, and subscribe (for free).
 Thanks!

 Holy inconvenience, Batman!